Diane Tuft is a mixed media artist who has focused primarily on photography since 1998.

 Tuft has always been fascinated by how environmental factors shape the Earth’s landscape, and capturing this through her camera has been a guiding principle in her work.
 By travelling to the most remote places throughout the world including both the North and South Poles, she has been able to document the visual effects of climate change and global warming on our planet.

-Tuft is the author of three monographs, titled UNSEEN: Beyond the Visible Spectrum; Gondwana: Images of an Ancient Land; and The Arctic Melt: Images of a Disappearing Landscape.
-She has had solo exhibitions at Marlborough Gallery, Ameringer-Yohe Gallery, Pace Gallery in New York City, The Kimball Art Center in Park City, Utah, The Bruce Museum in Greenwich, Connecticut and The Southampton Center in Southampton, New York.
+Tuft is the author of three monographs, titled UNSEEN: Beyond the Visible Spectrum; Gondwana: Images of an Ancient Land and The Arctic Melt: Images of a Disappearing Landscape.
+She has had solo exhibitions at the National Academy of Sciences in Washington, D.C., Bruce Museum in Greenwich, Connecticut, Southampton Center in Southampton, New York, Kimball Art Center in Park City, Utah, as well as Marlborough Gallery, Ameringer-Yohe Gallery, and Pace Gallery in New York City.
 Her work is included in the permanent collection of The Whitney Museum of American Art, The International Center of Photography in New York City, The Parrish Art Museum in Water Mill, New York, as well as numerous private collections.

 Tuft lives and works in New York City.